Black Canadians: African identity

-The term "African Canadian" is used by some Black Canadians who trace their heritage to enslaved peoples brought by British and French colonists to the North American mainland and to Black Loyalists.
+The term "African Canadian" is used by some black Canadians who trace their heritage to enslaved peoples brought by British and French colonists to the North American mainland and to Black Loyalists.
 This group includes those who were promised freedom by the British during the American Revolutionary War; thousands of Black Loyalists, including Thomas Peters, were resettled by the Crown in Canada after the war.
-In addition, an estimated 10,000-30,000 fugitive slaves reached freedom in Canada from the Southern United States during the years before the American Civil War, aided by people along the Underground Railroad.
-Starting in the 1970s, some persons with multi-generational Canadian ancestry began distinguishing themselves by identifying as Indigenous Black Canadians.
+In addition, an estimated 10,000–30,000 fugitive slaves reached freedom in Canada from the Southern United States during the years before the American Civil War, aided by people along the Underground Railroad.
+Starting in the 1970s, some persons with multi-generational Canadian ancestry began distinguishing themselves by identifying as Indigenous black Canadians.

+In addition to broad demographic categories many young Black Canadians navigate complex cultural expectations shaped by both family heritage and Canadian multicultural norms.
+For example, first and second generation black youth often experience gendered socialization within community and religious spaces that influences their educational, social and identity forming experiences.
+In some families, young women are socially encouraged toward caregiving and communal participation while young men are more frequently guided toward leadership and public engagement.
+These lived experiences highlight the diversity of Black Canadian identities and perspectives across regions such as British Columbia which are less represented in historical narratives focused primarily on Ontario and Nova Scotia.

-Black Nova Scotians, a distinct cultural group, some of whom can trace their Canadian ancestry back to the 1700s, use both "African Canadian" and "Black Canadian" to describe themselves.
+Black Nova Scotians, a distinct cultural group, some of whom can trace their Canadian ancestry back to the 1700s, use both "African Canadian" and "black Canadian" to describe themselves.
 For example, there is an Office of African Nova Scotian Affairs and a Black Cultural Centre for Nova Scotia.

 In French, the terms Noirs canadiens or Afro-Canadiens are used.
 Nègre ("Negro") is considered derogatory.
-Quebec film director Robert Morin faced controversy in 2002 when he chose the title Le Nèg' for a film about anti-Black racism, and in 2015 five placenames containing Nègre (as well as six that contained the English term nigger) were changed after the Commission de toponymie du Québec ruled the terms no longer acceptable for use in geographic names.
+Quebec film director Robert Morin faced controversy in 2002 when he chose the title Le Nèg' for a film about anti-black racism, and in 2015 five placenames containing Nègre (as well as six that contained the English term nigger) were changed after the Commission de toponymie du Québec ruled the terms no longer acceptable for use in geographic names.